Are you an expert? Do you rely on anyone else as an expert?

-I was recently featured in GoBankingRates.com’s 12 Days of Finance poll to find the most popular personal finance expert of 2012.
+I was recently featured in GoBankingRates.com’s 12 Days of Finance poll to find the most popular personal finance expert.

 My goal is that readers will be able to see themselves doing what I do and become inspired to take control of their own finances – ultimately becoming the expert of their financial life.

-Here are my thoughts on expertise and some ways that you can be more proactive in becoming your own financial expert in 2013.
+Here are my thoughts on expertise and some ways that you can be more proactive in becoming your own financial expert.

 No License Required

 You should know that it doesn’t require a degree or a special license to be your own expert.
 The CFP, CPA, and other designations (which many of the experts in the poll have) are helpful, but not required.
 I’m actually a CPA, but I can tell you from personal experience that being a CPA did nothing, by itself, to improve my financial life.